Entry and residence

 Right to permanent residency

-As an EU citizen, you automatically gain the right to permanent residence in another EU country after an uninterrupted lawful stay of at least 5 years in that country.
-You can have this confirmed by a permanent residence card.
+As an EU citizen, you automatically gain the right to permanent residence in another EU country after an uninterrupted legal residence of at least 5 years in that country.
+You can have this confirmed by requesting the issuance of a permanent residence card.
 This card can be useful when dealing with the authorities.
-You can find further information on the subject of “Permanent residence for EU nationals” here.
+Additional information on the subject of “Permanent residence for EU nationals” is available here.

-You are domiciled in Germany and would now like to apply for German citizenship?
-If you are an EU citizen, this is possible.
-You can find out what preconditions you need to fulfil for naturalisation here.
+Are you resident in Germany and would now like to apply for German citizenship?
+This is possible if you are an EU citizen, this is possible.
+Information on which conditions you need to fulfil for naturalisation is available here.

-Depending on what EU Member State you come from, you will not need to relinquish your existing citizenship.
-Meaning, you can have “dual citizenship”.
+Depending on what EU Member State you come from, you may not need to relinquish your existing citizenship.
+This means that you will then have “dual citizenship”.
 Your local naturalisation authority can tell you which countries offer this option.

 The principle of freedom of movement for workers within the EU makes it easy for citizens from other Member States to access Germany’s labour market.
-There is a broad range of support available for you to take up when you need it:
+There is a broad range of support available for you to take up if you need it.

 Help with finding a job

-If you need help with looking for a job, EURES is the right place for you.
+If you need help with seeking employment, EURES is the right service for you.
 The Federal Employment Agency (BA) is a member of EURES, the network of EURopean Employment Services.
-EURES offers advice and job placement services to foster labour mobility within Europe.
-The service ranges from pan-European job offers to EU funding programmes, information about living and working conditions, and contact details of EURES advisers.
+EURES offers advice and job placement services for promoting labour mobility within Europe.
+The services range from pan-European job offers to EU funding programmes, information about living and working conditions abroad as well as contact details of EURES advisers.
 Simply explained, you will find the EURES offer in this EURES flyer.
-At the European Job Days, you can find out on the spot about your job prospects and job vacancies in Germany and other EU Member States.
-You can find details of current events on the European Job Days website.
+At the European Job Days, you have the opportunity to directly obtain information on your job prospects and current job vacancies in Germany and other EU Member States.
+For upcoming events simply check out the European Job Days website.

 Possibilities of support for EU citizens